-Question 4: Is the Valuation Roll, Property Tax or Is the Valuation Division responsible for Property Tax?
+Question 4: Is the Valuation Roll, Property Tax?

-Question 5: Is the conduct of site visits/site inspection a legal activity?
+Question 6: Is the conduct of site visits/site inspection a legal activity?

-Question 6: What is a Property Identification Number?
+Question 7: What is a Property Identification Number?

-Question 7: Can one property be issued more than one (1) Property Identification Number (PIN)?
+Question 8: Can one property be issued more than one (1) Property Identification Number (PIN)?

-Question 8: Why should I provide a copy of my Deed or Certificate of Title/Memorandum of Transfer?
+Question 9: Why should I provide a copy of my Deed or Certificate of Title/Memorandum of Transfer?

-Question 9: Can a WASA Bill be used to show ownership?
+Question 10: Can a WASA Bill be used to show ownership?

 Answer: No. Only a Deed or Certificate of Title/Memorandum of Transfer can identify ownership of land/property, and likewise, a lease agreement will identify lessor and lessee.

-Question 10: Is it an offence to refuse to furnish a Return or other information to the Commissioner of Valuations when required to do so?
+Question 11: Is it an offence to refuse to furnish a Return or other information to the Commissioner of Valuations when required to do so?

 Answer: Yes.
 It is an offence under the Valuation of Land Act to refuse to submit a Return or other information to the Commissioner of Valuations when required to do so.